SkylineCommunications/dataminer-docs-connectors/connector/doc/2WCOM_MPX-2ds.md

 The web interface is only accessible when the client machine has network access to the product.

 ## How to Use

+In the **Polling Config** page, the user can configure which polling groups should be polled.
+By default, they are all _Disabled_.